wkumari/draft-wkumari-opsawg-sdi/README.md

    The operator now wants to deploy the new router.

-   They generate the initial config (using whatever magic tool generates router configs!), fetch the router's certificate and encrypt the config file to that key.
+   They generate the initial configuration (using whatever magic tool generates router configs!), fetch the router's certificate and encrypt the configuration file to that key.
 This is done by the operator.

 B.2.1.
 Step 2.1: Fetch the certificate.

    $ wget http://keyserv.example.net/certificates/SN19842256.crt

 B.2.2.
-Step 2.2: Encrypt the config file.
+Step 2.2: Encrypt the configuration file.

-   I'm using S/MIME because it is simple to demonstrate.
+   S/MIME is used here because it is simple to demonstrate.
 This is almost definitely not the best way to do this.

    $ openssl smime -encrypt -aes-256-cbc -in SN19842256.cfg\
      -out SN19842256.enc -outform PEM SN19842256.crt